To Introduce Yourself or Not

 A Strong Title Is Key

-The title is the first thing readers are likely to see of your blog post.
+The title is the first thing readers are likely to see in your blog post.
 If you can’t get their attention here, it is unlikely that they’ll take the time to read your post.
 Your title should make it clear what your post is about.
 While it’s alright to be creative, you do not want creativity to confuse potential readers.
 Just like naming your blog, different types of posts lend themselves to different types of titles.
 Be sure to consider your content before deciding on your title.

 It is also important to remember that while you want to do your best to grab readers’ attention, you do not want to be accused of being “clickbait”.
 Don’t make promises in the title that the rest of the post doesn’t keep.
 High-quality content is key.
 If your blog doesn’t deliver that, even the catchiest headlines won’t keep people reading it.

 Don’t Forget To Edit